Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/14 Silentium - Easy box.md

 - tcp/80 - http server
 - tcp/1025 - alternative smtp port (local)
 - tcp/35661 - unknown (local)
-- tcp/3000 - http server port, usually (local)
+- tcp/3000 - http flowise server
-- tcp/3001 - http API port, usually (local)
+- tcp/3001 - http gogs server.
+Self hosted git server (local)

 `ps aux` tells me mailhog runs as the ben user, so im not sure if that can be exploited.
 It also tells me that port 3000, 1025 and 8025 run in a docker container.
 I’m guessing that’s the mailhog environment then. maybe port 3000 is its web interface?
 I’ll try to tunnel to it.